Frequently Asked Questions

 Every actor works every class.
 My Studio, at every level, is about training working actors – exercising the muscles needed to do this extraordinary job.
 One of the key muscles is the ability to quickly create, develop and embody new characters on a regular basis.
 After all, we normally have less than a day to prepare most auditions, and for TV bookings we have less than a week to prepare the role.
 I want you to be comfortable and confident with the speed at which this business runs.

 I designed my Studio to serve the needs of working actors and to train the muscles specific to this industry.
 It would be nice if every episodic and feature had weeks of rehearsal with the star cast!
 But more often than not you show up and start shooting.
 For this reason, I ask my actors not to rehearse with each other outside of class.
 That does not mean that the scenes should be cold.
 You’ll do all your character work on your own, outside of class – just like in the working world.
 The first time you fully perform the scene with your partner will be in class – again, just like in a real working situation.
 Rehearsing with your scene partner creates a dependency that just won’t serve you.
 The actual amount of personal preparation time differs for each student and depends largely on the role they are preparing.
 Scenes should be “camera-ready” – fully developed, fully prepared, and obviously fully off-book.
 I expect you to give as much time as is required to bring your A-game every class.

 Yes!
-Our Foundation Class is designed to give you just that – a solid foundation to build your craft on.
-From exercises in visualization, storytelling, and improvisation to literal text work, this weekly class allows students the opportunity to connect to their creative side and explore what it means to be an actor.
-Teachers will work one-on-one with students to create an individual plan for growth in this intimate, supportive class environment.
+Our Fundamentals workshops are designed to give you a solid foundation to build your craft upon.
+From exercises in visualization and storytelling to literal text work, these classes allows students the opportunity to connect to their creative side and explore what it means to be an actor.